 “I like that piece on the wall.”
 She made her way back to the table.
 “It looks like part of the set that mom had.”

 Her hands firmly gripping the back of the chair, my mother stopped short of sitting down.
 She took a harried breath, then slowly descended into her seat.
 “Everything looks good Sister.”

 “Thanks.”
-Rather than looking up to receive my mother’s compliment, my aunt discarded it, turning her eyes downward to pick up her dinner plate.
+My aunt turned her gaze downward to pick up her dinner plate.
 “Help yourselves.”
 She began to add select items to her plate.